RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-In this lab, you learned how to monitor cloud-nativa applications using Jaeger, Prometheus, and Grafana.
+In this lab, you learned how to monitor cloud-native applications using Jaeger, Prometheus, and Grafana.
 You also learned how Quarkus makes your observation tasks easier as a developer and operator.
 You can use these techniques in future projects to observe your distributed cloud-native applications.